 Carpaccio, the classic Italian appetizer of tenderized, thinly sliced raw beef served with olive oil, arugula and good parmesan, was one of the first recipes I was taught to prep when I worked for Chef Angelo Volpicelli, the first teacher I can credit with showing me a few of the ins and outs of traditional Italian food, many of which came directly from his original restaurant in Rome he ran before emigrating to the United States.

 Either way, beefsteak mushrooms, as the name implies, are sometimes compared to meat.
-While their morphology/shape/form may casually resemble a slice of bovine muscle in both the scarlet color and the fascinating fact that they give off a light to medium-hued red juice when cut or squished, to me, they’re just another delicious wild mushroom.
-Beefsteaks, are not steaks.
+While their form may casually resemble a slice of muscle in the scarlet color and the fascinating fact that they give off a light to medium-hued red juice when cut or squished, to me, they’re just another delicious wild mushroom.
+Beefsteaks, aren’t steaks.

 Carpaccio with Beefsteak Mushrooms